tergav17/CPU7Plus/README.md

 # CPU7Plus
 A GUI-based emulator for the Centurion-series minicomputer

-Right now this is very much a WIP, the basic framework for the processor register viewer / CPU control buttons are there, but that is about it.
-The actual CPU emulation is extremely barebones (it can only really execute jump instructions right now).
+Right now this is more or less functional.
+The basic CPU emulation passed the DIAG test, and has been made to be compatible with the instruction descriptions found in the EE200 reference manual.
+There is still much work to be done, but it works well enough to use.

-The memory editor and viewer are more or less fully functional.
-Hex information and be types directly into memory, which will update in real time regardless of CPU state.
-There is also a binary loader which can be used to load binary files directly into memory.
+There are additional tools like the memory loader, memory viewer, and diagnostic panel which also work.